 Refillable Leather Mini Composition Cover

 I can write a quick note faster than I could type it into an electronic device, so I do it the old-fashioned way.

-This small notebook stays with me throughout the day and fits easily in one of my cargo pants pockets with plenty room to spare.
-It is part of my every-day-carry (EDC) with my pocket knife, etc.. and it has become habit every morning to include with my other pocket carry items.
+This small notebook stays with me (if I remember it – haha…) throughout the day.
+It fits easily in one of my cargo pants pockets with plenty room to spare.
+It is part of my every-day-carry.
+And I try to make it a habit every morning to include with my other pocket carry items.

-CAUTION: When run through the washing machine, your notes may become difficult to read ;)
+CAUTION: When accidently running through the washing machine, your notes may become difficult to read ;)

-I love the small little ‘space pen’ because it will fit in my pocket and it has a cap that will ensure that no ink will leak out (a click-pen will likely get clicked in your pocket – whoops).
-A pencil is not preferred because the led will break, poke holes through your pants, etc..
+I love the small little ‘space pen’.
+It fits nicely in my pocket.
+It has a cap that will ensure that no ink will leak out (a click-pen will likely get clicked in your pocket – whoops).
+What about a pencil?
+Nope, the tip will break, or might poke holes through your pants, or jab your leg.

 In summary, I thought that I would share this simple but effective technique which has been working for me.
 I tend to think of all sorts of ideas and things throughout the day – so I write it down.
 Some of it will get scratched off later (not all my ideas are good ones ;) ), but it sure has helped to keep track of things…

 Do any of you have your own way of doing this?